TritonDataCenter/rfd/rfd/0146/README.md

 ### Parts Manager

+As DCOPS, CloudOps, Finance, or a customer, I want the ability to manage all parts in the datacenter.
+This includes adding all information about the part, vendor information, potentially pricing information, custom internal SKUs, and so forth.

+I want reporting interfaces to identify what our stock is for a given part (wheter that's a single hard drive type, or a type of server, or type of rack).

 ### Server Designer

 As DCOPS, CloudOps, or a customer, I want the ability to design server classes.